 bounded up and down the steps were absolutely hilarious.
 They would drink from our

-fountain and wash their paws in the water.
-Not so nice were the ratty deposits
+fountain and wash their paws in the water after frolicking.

 The naturalist in me relished this opportunity for a closer inspection of

-the creature (and the shaman too, I suppose, wanting to be in some way
+the creature...and the shaman-warrior-healer too, wanting to be in some way

-imbued with the spirit of the animal).
+imbued and imprinted with the spirit of the animal.
 He rested on the bark bier on the

 same railing that he had scampered upon this morning.
 The first thing I